Psilocybin2K/AIML_LoanApproval/README.md

 *Developed with ❤️ using Microsoft ML.NET and Semantic Kernel*

-Created by Montray Davis | Mortgage Financial Services Innovation
+Created by Montray Davis | Financial Services Innovation